Generic Unsupervised Optimization for a Latent Variable Model With Exponential Family Observables: Additional Details on Parameter Update Equations

 {}This form of update is more familiar as it evaluates the square deviation from the mean given by $W^{\mathrm{new}}_{dh}$.
 Also note that we first have to compute $W^{\mathrm{new}}_{dh}$ before updating $\sigma^2_{dh}$, which is in analogy, e.g., to standard Gaussian mixtures for variance (or covariance) updates.
-For the G-MCA application of Sec.\,4.2, we show the matrices $W_{dh}$ and $\sigma^2_{dh}$ for whitened natural image patches.
+For the G-MCA application of Sec.~\ref{sec_natural_image_patches}, we showed $W_{dh}$ and $\sigma_{dh}$ (standard deviations) for whitened natural image patches.